Table of contents

 - Historical analyses to identify repeat patterns

-- A centralized, auditable repository for records
+- A centralized repository for records

 - Standardized processes and workflows to keep the case moving forward for fast resolution